pact-foundation/docs.pact.io/website/docs/faq.md

 Consumer driven contracts to some extent allows you to do away with versioning.
 As long as all your contract tests pass, you should be able to deploy changes without versioning the API.
 If you need to make a breaking change to a provider, you can do it in a multiple step process - add the new fields/endpoints to the provider and deploy.
 Update the consumers to use the new fields/endpoints, then deploy.
 Remove the old fields/endpoints from the provider and deploy.
 At each step of the process, all the contract tests remain green.

 Using a [Pact Broker](/pact_broker), you can tag the production version of a pact when you make a release of a consumer.
-Then, any changes that you make to the provider can be checked agains the production version of the pact, as well as the latest version, to ensure backward compatiblity.
+Then, any changes that you make to the provider can be checked against the production version of the pact, as well as the latest version, to ensure backward compatibility.

 If you need to support multiple versions of the provider API concurrently, then you will probably be specifying which version your consumer uses by setting a header, or using a different URL component.
 As these are actually different requests, the interactions can be verified in the same pact without any problems.